 For example, during the checkout process, it is good to break the process into subtasks.
 Each subtask should consist of related tasks.
 For instance, one subtask to collect user personal data and the other task to collect payment details.

-Breaking a long tasks into subtasks, helps to establish a flow by connecting related tasks.
-For example presenting the purchase button after browsing some products.
+Breaking a long task into subtasks helps to establish a flow by connecting related tasks.
+For example, presenting the purchase button after browsing some products.
 Breaking the tasks down into subtasks with a clear visual indicator of progression gives user the right ‘gratification’ at the right intervals to ensure that the user completes the task without dropping off.

 Minimize the learning curve

 Effective mobile app UIs should reduce the user’s learning curve by focusing on learnability.
 Using familiar screens that users have interacted with, in other apps helps the user to learn quickly on how to interact with the app.

 Screens such as ‘Getting started’ are not new in mobile apps and users do not require more explanations as they are already familiar with them.

 For new users, an on-boarding screen or tutorials should be presented once they launch the app.
 The screen is meant to familiarize the user on how to use the app and utilize all features.
 The aim of onboarding is to demonstrate how the app will be useful to the user.
 It should be kept simple, effective and just enough, not too long or short.